 In the sculpture shown above, Canio is smiling and crying at the same time.
-One of the themes of Pagliacci is that comic entertainers such as clowns may appear to be cheerful in public but may actually be sad inside.
+One of the themes of Pagliacci is that comic entertainers such as clowns may appear to be cheerful in public but may actually be sad in real life.

 Pagliacci ("Clowns") is also a love story, but unlike The Barber of Seville it's a tragedy, not a comedy.
 The music and the libretto were composed by Ruggero Leoncavallo.
 He wrote many other operas, but Pagliacci was his only success.
 It was first performed in 1892.
 The opera uses the interesting technique of showing a performance within a performance.

 The plot is centred around a commedia dell'arte troupe of actors.
 Commedia dell'arte troupes travelled from place to place, setting up a stage in every community that they visited.
 Their performances contained stock characters that their audience expected to see and loved.

 Canio is an actor in the troupe depicted in the opera and often plays the part of a clown.
 He's married to an actress named Nedda.
 Unfortunately, Nedda is in love with Silvio.
 To make things even more complicated, an actor named Tonio is in love with Nedda.
 She spurns his advances, however.
 In revenge, Tonio tells Canio about the relationship between Nedda and Silvio.

 While performing with Nedda soon after his meeting with Tonio, Canio's jealousy and misery increase.
 He departs from the plot and angrily asks Nedda to reveal the name of her lover.
 At first the audience within the opera is impressed with what they believe is very realistic acting and applauds what they see.
 As the intensity of the interaction between Canio and Nedda grows, however, the audience realizes that they are watching a real-life drama.
 Canio eventually stabs and kills Nedda.
 When Silvio rushes forward to help her, Canio kills him as well.
 Canio (or Tonio in some renditions of the opera) then turns to the on-stage audience and says "The comedy has ended".